A Federal Government Web site managed by the Agency for Healthcare Research and Quality

 |Health spending per capita||Annual all payer healthcare spending per person||$8,402**|

-* Source: Agency for Healthcare Research and Quality, Center for Financing, Access, and Cost Trends, Medical Expenditure Panel Survey, 2007.
+* Source: Agency for Healthcare Research and Quality, Center for Financing, Access, and Cost Trends, Medical Expenditure Panel Survey, 2010.
+Corrected May 2014.

 As described in the 2011 strategy, the National Quality Strategy is an adaptable and evolving guide to improve health, improve quality of care and lower costs for all Americans.
 As its implementation proceeds, the National Quality Strategy will be periodically refined, based on lessons learned in the public and private sectors, emerging best practices, new research findings, and the changing needs of the Nation.
 Annual reports to Congress and the American people will include updates on the National Quality Strategy and the Nation's progress in meeting the three aims of better care, healthy people/healthy communities, and making quality care more affordable and the progress on the six priorities.